Skip to content

 If you’re buying a property with someone else, like your spouse or partner, you both have to qualify as first-time buyers to get the stamp duty discount.

-If only one of you is a first-time buyer, you may still qualify for the stamp duty discount – but only the first-time buyer can be named on the mortgage application and only their income will be taken into account.
-This means you might not be able to borrow as much or you may have to pay a higher interest rate.
+If only one of you is a first-time buyer, you may still qualify for the stamp duty discount.
+But only the first-time buyer can be named on the mortgage application and only their income will be taken into account.
+This means you might not be able to borrow as much or you may have to pay a higher interest rate on your mortgage.

 Frequently asked questions